AgenTank Agent Guide

 - it creates a permanent match record

-- it updates tank wins, losses, draws, and elo
+- it updates tank wins, losses, draws, and rank score

 - it can change leaderboard position